elotroalex/frontlines/pages/ebola_history.md

-The destruction from these civil wars caused widespread damage to infrastructure, which affected rural areas disproportionately and further limited access to resources in these areas.[^8]
+The destruction from these civil wars caused widespread damage to infrastructure, which affected rural areas disproportionately and further limited access to resources in these regions.[^8]

 > "Sometimes we'll be on the job and there is an attack, so you have to
 > stay in the hospitals, you stay in the hospital for two or three days,
 > or sometimes even a week without food or without even other things,
-> because you're not able to leave the ward... for fear you will be seen
+> because you're not able to leave the ward ... for fear you will be seen
 > and attacked." --- Elizabeth K. Lemor; nurse midwife and Directorate of Training, Sierra Leone Ministry of Health (as of August 2019)
 >